the-road-to-learn-react/the-road-to-react/manuscript/react-modern/impossible-state.md

   new Promise((resolve, reject) => setTimeout(reject, 2000));
 ~~~~~~~

 We moved from unreliable state transitions with multiple `useState` hooks to predictable state transitions with React's useReducer Hook.
-The state object managed by the reducer encapsulates everything related to the stories, including loading and error state, but also implementation details like removing a story from the list of stories.
+The state object managed by the reducer encapsulates everything related to the fetching of stories including loading and error states, but also implementation details like removing a story from the stories.
 We didn't get fully rid of impossible states, because it's still possible to leave out a crucial boolean flag like before, but we moved one step closer towards more predictable state management.

 ### Exercises:

 * Confirm your [source code](https://bit.ly/3G6AphY).
   * Confirm the [changes](https://bit.ly/3jepMA7).
-* Read over the previously linked tutorials about reducers in JavaScript and React.
 * Read more about [when to use useState or useReducer in React](https://www.robinwieruch.de/react-usereducer-vs-usestate/).
 * Read more about [deriving state from props in React](https://www.robinwieruch.de/react-derive-state-props/).
 * Optional: [Leave feedback for this section](https://forms.gle/XWTJS65iu6WkiZMCA).